I beg to move,

 Will the Minister comment on the need for contingency planning, which is one of the central themes of our report?
 As he knows, nothing is agreed until everything is agreed, and there is genuine concern that we could have a last-minute no-deal scenario, which would have major implications for supply chains in the life sciences industry.
 Will he confirm whether he will publish a detailed list of the areas in which contingency planning is taking place?
 Will he also publish the detailed contingency planning?

 I thank all colleagues who took part in this extremely important and valuable debate.
-The Minister suggested that the contributors to the debate had a rather doom-and-gloom approach, but all we were doing was reflecting the evidence we heard in the course of the Health Committee’s inquiry.
+The Minister suggested that the contributors had a rather doom-and-gloom approach, but all we were doing was reflecting the evidence we heard in the Committee’s inquiry.
 Other Members were reflecting the concerns that had been raised with them by a wide range of professional health organisations, staff bodies, royal colleges and so forth.
 We are simply the conduit of their concerns.

 If I may criticise the Minister, I found what he said a little Panglossian on the dangers and threats, and people’s worries, that we highlighted in our report.
 I should have liked to hear him say a little more about the vital importance of regulatory alignment.
 I hope he will think about that and study the report carefully.